-Meta commands (K2, K3, K4) affect behavior of certain individual commands and the overall protocol.
+Meta commands (K2, K3, K4) affect behavior of certain individual commands and the overall protocol, again for backward compatibility.
 Refer to the command reference for details.

-Display commands are preceded by a # symbol to disambiguate them from current or future radio control commands.
+Display commands are preceded by a # symbol to differentiate them from current or future radio control commands.
+Some of these are backward-compatible with P3 panadapter commands.